Safety, Health and Environment Department privacy notice

 The University takes data protection very seriously and at all times your personal data will be handled in line with the University’s Information Security Policy.

 Paper documents containing personal data will be kept in locked cabinets within our secure offices.
-All Safety, Health and Environment staff complete the University’s mandatory data protection module.
+All Safety, Health and Environment Department staff complete the University’s mandatory data protection module.
 The SHE Department has a records retention and disposal schedule.

 For how long does the University keep your data?